 In the event of termination by our subscribers prior to the end of 18 years, we are unable to continue to collect storage fees on an annual basis.
 Although we have not experienced early termination by a significant number of our subscribers in the past, there is no guarantee that all of our subscribers will fulfill their contract obligations by continuing to pay storage fees on an annual basis for a period of 18 years.
-If we experience early termination by a significant number of our subscribers for a period of 18 years, we will lose revenues from storage fees payable by these subscribers for the remaining contract period.
+If we experience early termination by a significant number of our subscribers prior to the end of a typical contract period of 18 years, we will lose revenues from storage fees payable by these subscribers for the remaining contract period.
 If this occurs, our revenues will decrease and our financial condition and results of operations will be materially adversely affected.